plivo-java-ee/plivo-java-ee/README.md

 Caller caller;

 ```
-and after you can call:
+and after that, you can call using:

 ```
 try {